somedatapacket/docs.humio.com/content/operation/installation/authentication.md

 * [__Auth0 Integration__](#auth0)
   [Auth0](https://auth0.com/) is a cloud service making it possible to login with many different OAuth identity providers e.g. Google and Facebook.
 You can also create your own database of users in Auth0.

 Users are authenticated (logged in) using one of the above integrations.
 But the authorisation is done in Humio.
-Which dataspaces a user can access is specified in Humio.
+Which repositories a user can access is specified in Humio.

 {{% notice warning %}}